-RECOMMENDATION AREA RECOMMENDATION(S) PAGE FINE ARTS The development of a thriving Fine Arts program requires the commitment of school staff and the school community.
-It is recommended that an in depth review of the viability of a Fine Arts focus at Blue Mountain Elementary and a Fine Arts academy hosted at Garibaldi Secondary be completed by February 2016 with recommendations for next steps presented to the Board by March 2016.
+RECOMMENDATION AREA RECOMMENDATION(S) PAGE NEW PROPOSED PROGRAMS OF CHOICE: FINE ARTS The development of a thriving Fine Arts program requires the commitment of school staff and the school community.
+It is recommended that an in depth review of the viability of a Fine Arts academy hosted at Garibaldi Secondary be completed by February 2016 with recommendations for next steps presented to the Board by March 2016.
+It is further recommended that a review of elementary fine arts programs, including a review of fine arts programs at Blue Mountain Elementary, be completed by February 2017 with recommendations for next steps presented to the Board by March 2017.
 In addition, it is recommended that staff explore the feasibility of post-secondary partnerships in the area of Fine Arts programming in secondary schools and make recommendations about next steps and possible timelines to the Board by March 2016.
-9 INTERNATIONAL BACCALAUREATE The expansion of the International Baccalaureate program requires approval from the International Baccalaureate organization, a significant financial commitment as well as school staff and school community support.
-The International Baccalaureate global authorization process spans over three calendar years therefore if a submission for consideration was made in January 2016 the earliest implementation date for the new International Baccalaureate programs would be September 2019.
+9 NEW PROPOSED PROGRAMS OF CHOICE: INTERNATIONAL BACCALAUREATE The expansion of the International Baccalaureate program requires approval from the International Baccalaureate organization, a significant financial commitment as well as school staff and school community support.
+The International Baccalaureate global authorization process spans over three calendar years, therefore if a submission for consideration was made in January 2016, the earliest implementation date for the new International Baccalaureate programs would be September 2019.
 It is recommended that an in depth review of the viability of expanding the International Baccalaureate program hosted at Garibaldi Secondary be completed by December 2015, with recommendations for next steps presented to the Board by January 2016.
 This review shall include further consultation with school staff and school community at Garibaldi Secondary, discussions with the International Baccalaureate organization and a full financial impact analysis.
-It is also recommended that an in depth review of the viability of expanding the International Baccalaureate program to Blue Mountain Elementary be completed by June 2016, with recommendations for next steps presented to the Board by September 2016.
-This review shall include further consultation with school staff and school community at Blue Mountain Elementary over the course of the 2015/16 school year, discussions with the International Baccalaureate organization and a full financial impact analysis.
-10 TRADES PROGRAMS HORTICULTURE It is recommended that staff work with post-secondary institutions and community partners on determining the feasibility of creating a new Horticulture trades program, and make recommendations regarding the program to the Board by February 2016.
+It is also recommended that an in depth review of the viability of expanding the International Baccalaureate program to Primary Years be completed by June 2017, with recommendations for next steps presented to the Board by September 2017.
+This review shall include further consultation with school district staff and the community, discussions with the International Baccalaureate organization and a full financial impact analysis.
+10 NEW PROPOSED PROGRAMS OF CHOICE: TRADES PROGRAMS HORTICULTURE It is recommended that staff work with post-secondary institutions and community partners on determining the feasibility of creating a new Horticulture trades program, and make recommendations regarding the program to the Board by February 2016.
 AUTO COLLISION REPAIR It is recommended that staff work with post-secondary institutions and community partners on determining the feasibility of creating a new Auto Collision Repair program, and make recommendations regarding the program to the Board by February 2016.
 12 GENERAL RECOMMENDATIONS: PROGRAMS OF CHOICE It is recommended that staff continue to work on building awareness of all choice programming available in the school district.
 It is recommended that staff continue to work with post-secondary institutions on expanding trades options in all Maple Ridge - Pitt Meadows schools.
 13